tarwn/lessthandot-hugo/blogs/content/posts/2010-08-19-variables-ssis-dynamic-parent-to-child.md

 **Conclusion for now**

-We’ve only scratched the surface so far on making communications from parent to child packages flow along with true dynamic values so we can reuse packages.
+We've only scratched the surface so far on making communications from parent to child packages flow along with true dynamic values so we can reuse packages.
 This and several other techniques make developing SSIS packages flow from system to system and even provide the ability for automated DR strategies with simply storing a configuration file just for the purpose of DR (or HA).

  [1]: /index.php/DataMgmt/DBAdmin/making-ssis-dynamic-configuration-manage